bazel-contrib/SIG-rules-authors/go-tutorial.md

 - bazel-bazel-gazelle
 - bazel-bin
 - bazel-out
-- bazel-go-code-tutorial
+- bazel-basic-gazelle
 - bazel-testlogs

 Binaries from the project are placed under the bazel-bin folder.
-Inside that folder, we have another folder with the name go-code-tutorial&#95;, and that folder name is created from the name of the binary that is created.
+Inside that folder, we have another folder with the name basic-gazelle&#95;, and that folder name is created from the name of the binary that is created.
 A Bazel project can contain multiple binaries, so we have to have that form of naming syntax.
-Inside the go-code-tutorial&#95; folder we have the binary go-code-tutorial&#95;.
+Inside the basic-gazelle&#95; folder we have the binary basic-gazelle&#95;.

-> You can use [bazel cquery](https://bazel.build/query/cquery#files-output) to ask Bazel for the binary output path.

 ### Where Gazelle defines the dependencies